 We have already discussed that any object near the Earth is attracted to the Earth with the force mg where m is object's mass and g is the free fall acceleration.
-But this formula could only work near the surface of the Earth as the strength of gravity should decrease with distance.
-How does one take into account change of gravity with distance?
+But this formula could only work near the surface of the Earth as the strength of gravity should decrease as one gets further away from the Earth.
+How does gravity change with distance?
 Furthermore, we have discussed that different planets have different values of free fall acceleration.
-What does the free fall acceleration depend upon?
+Which properties of a planet determine the free fall acceleration on its surface?
 Finally, is gravitational attraction somehow restricted to cosmic objects or does it act between any objects, no matter how small they are?

-Answering these questions about gravitational force brings us to the Newton's universal law of gravity.
-Newton has discovered, that the force of gravity acts between any two objects and depends on the objects masses and the distance between them.
+The answer to all these questions about gravitational force is contained in the Newton's universal law of gravity.
+Newton has discovered, that the force of gravity acts between any two objects and depends only on the objects masses and the distance between them.
 The formula for the gravitational force between two (small) objects of masses m_1 and m_2 which are at the distance R from each other, is